cccbr/runningatower/content/docs/ringingroom/_index.md

 ![Ellacombe chiming frame](ellacombe_350.jpg) ![Electronic control unit](apollo_350.jpg)

 This includes Ellacombe apparatus, chiming hammers, clock hammers and electronic units (e.g., Apollo and similar).
-Ensure that these are disabled before ringing, especially when the apparatus is not in the ringing room.
+Ensure that these are correctly set before ringing, especially when the apparatus is not in the ringing room.
 A warning notice should be prominently displayed.
-This should include advice on how to disable the apparatus.
+This should include advice on how to setand check the setting of the apparatus.
 The picture on the left shows an ellacombe apparatus and the picture on the right shows the controls for the operation of an electronic unit (alongside controls for an electrically operated spider).

 ## Coat Hooks

 Consider whether these are fit for purpose and are in suitable locations.
-Ensure that cot hooks do not lead to important items being hidden such as emergency equipment, light switches, clock hammers.
+Ensure that coat hooks do not lead to important items being hidden such as emergency equipment, light switches, clock hammers.
 Ensure that these do not impinge on a ringer's position.
 The use of free standing coat stands should be discouraged as these can be dislodged or caught by flying ropes.

 ## Curtains / blinds